christophvoe/Sweet_Dreams_Ahead_Data_Archive/README.md

 # Ethics / Privacy / Security

 * Due to the sensitive nature of the patient data and in correspondence with the ZGT, raw as well as processed data cannot be made public.
-Scripts without the data sets used are provided.
-Data access must be obtained in the indicated way, see [here].
+Scripts are provided to understand the workflow and can only be reproduced when data is obtained.
+For that, data access must be obtained in the indicated way, see [here].
 Results used in the final report are shown in the [output] folder.
 * For more information about the study, please refer to the local institutional review boards (FETC, Filed number: 22-1863), where this study was registered and accepted.
-* For more information about the study population please refer to the Netherlands Trial Register (NTR5855) or see [protocol](https://github.com/christophvoe/Sweet_Dreams_Ahead_Data_Archive/blob/main/Data/DIALECT_Study_Protocol.pdf).
+* For more information about the study population please refer to the Netherlands Trial Register (NTR5855) or see the  [protocol](https://github.com/christophvoe/Sweet_Dreams_Ahead_Data_Archive/blob/main/Data/DIALECT_Study_Protocol.pdf).
 * The study was performed according to the declaration of Helsinki, and written informed consent was obtained from all patients before participation.

 ---